 The CTS Program is Administrated under the governing body of the Master of Science in Clinical Investigation program (MSCI-TS).

 Applicant Documentation Requirements

-- Deadlines (for submission of application and required documentation) for matriculation in a specific academic semester are listed below.
+The CTS has an open application policy and will accept applications year-round for admission as allowed by the online application system.
+However, Graduate School of Biomedical Sciences deadlines (for submission of application and required documentation) for matriculation into a specific academic semester are listed below.

 - Fall Semester April 1